 Entwined: Two-handed wrapping hold

-1. Right Step Forward toward 12:00 into a Right Neutral Bow Stance while making sure your right knee is to the inside of your opponent’s right knee and pressing up against it.
-Deliver a Left Outward Downward Crane Hand to your opponent’s right wrist as you deliver a Right Inward Flapping Elbow to your opponent's solar plexus.
+1. Right Step Forward towards 12:00 into a Right Neutral Bow Stance.
+Execute a Left Pressing Check to your opponent’s right elbow and deliver a Right Upward Elbow to your opponent's solar plexus and/or jaw.

-5. Plant Back then perform a Left Front Crossover and Cover Out toward 6:00.
+6. Perform a Right Front Crossover and Cover Out toward 6:00.

 Though there are similarities between techniques named here the techniques taught in the different branches of the Kenpo family also have notable differences.